 UConn recognizes the great importance of funding for graduate studies and makes it a top priority

-The goal in HDFS is to provide funding for all Ph.D. students.
-If additional funding is available, M.A. students may receive funding as well.
-We make every effort to maintain funding for graduate students throughout their time in graduate school.
-In addition, students also pursue funding outside the department, such as research assistantships in other departments, training grants, and internal and external fellowships.
+Funding for Ph.D. students in the HDFS program is a top priority.
+Every effort is made to maintain funding for these students throughout their time in graduate school.
+Whenever possible, M.A. students also receive funding.
+In addition, students often pursue funding outside of the department, such as research assistantships in other departments, training grants, and internal and external fellowships.

 There are several primary sources of funding and financial aid for graduate students in the Human Development and Family Studies Program.